 The big drawcard here is the free city model under the floor in the foyer.
 It can be an excellent way to get your bearings when you first arrive.

-There is also free wifi and plenty of comfortable seating if you fancy working or reading somewhere cool and quiet.
+There is also free wifi, computers you can use and plenty of comfortable seating if you fancy working or reading somewhere cool and quiet.